yokoffing/ChatGPT-Prompts/README.md

 ## Celebrities / Characters / Style

+Bing is surprisingly good at applying the theories and philosophies of famous people to practical problems.

 > * What would the `Founding Fathers` say about the debate over `Biden forgiving some student loan debt`?
-List them individually and imagine their responses based on their philosophies.
+List them individually and imagine `their` responses based on `their` philosophies.
+Put `their` thoughts in quotes, first-person, and `modern English`.
-> * Revise this by putting their thoughts in quotes, first-person, and on a `twelfth`-grade reading level.

 > Explain `***` in the style of Dave Chappelle